DINA-Web/classifications-ng-docker/README.md

 A number of files are involved in using this module.

 - The Makefile lists VERBS that start, stop, build services etc.
-- The `docker-compose.yml` file lists the various involved services or components.
+- The `docker-compose.yml` file lists the NOUNS ie various involved services or components.

+Required system dependencies include `make`, `docker` and `docker-compose`.

 ## Makefile